itaibenjy/Gibrish-to-Hebrew/README.md

 ![Hebrew subtitle](https://github.com/itaibenjy/Gibrish-to-Hebrew/blob/master/hebrew.png)

-I uploaded here the source file and and executable for anyone to use.
+I uploaded here the source file and and executable for anyone to use, when you run the executable make sure the image "closed-caption.ico" is in the same directory as the executable.